sweetnightkitty/BST-odin/README.md

 # Binary Search Tree

-## Binary search tree designed in Javascript with level-order, in-order, pre-order, and post-order tree traversal created in accordance with the Odin Project
+## Binary search tree designed in Javascript with level-order, in-order, pre-order, and post-order tree traversal

 This project is a practice project that was built in accordance with the ODIN Project Binary Search Tree assignment to practice working with binary search trees, tree traversal, and balancing trees.
 A comprehensive list of skills and concepts practiced in this project: